larsonjj/generator-yeogurt/README.md

 |---------|-------
 |gulp test:watch| runs [`gulp test`](#gulp-test), but also watches test files and auto runs tests when changes are detected.

-***NOTE: you can add the `--allow-remote` option to any of these commands to allow remote devices on the same network to view/run your tests***

 ## Sub-Generators

 * [yeogurt:page](#page)